How to Sell a House By Owner in Vermont

 Selling a home by owner can be a rewarding challenge if you’re prepared for the work involved.
 But if you’re looking for added support, HomeLight’s Agent Match can connect you with Vermont’s top-performing agents who understand the local market and can help you get the most from your sale.

-Most agents provide free consultations and may even offer to provide a comparative market analysis (CMA) home pricing report.
+Most agents provide free consultations, including a comparative market analysis (CMA) home pricing report.
+Connect with a proven agent today.

 Header Image Source: (Curtis Adams/ Pexels)